-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.8 Reduced Class Size Need: The district is committed to upholding reduced class sizes, mandated by state regulations, particularly in grades TK-3, as a strategic measure to bolster student achievement, with a primary focus on supporting our unduplicated student population.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.8 Action: Reduced Class Size Need: The district is committed to upholding reduced class sizes, mandated by state regulations, particularly in grades TK-3, as a strategic measure to bolster student achievement, with a primary focus on supporting our unduplicated student population.
 Scope: LEA-wide By ensuring smaller class sizes, we can offer more personalized attention and tailored support to students, addressing their individual needs more effectively.
 This targeted approach is aligned with our broader goal of fostering equitable educational opportunities for all students, especially those who may face additional challenges due to socioeconomic factors or learning disparities.
 Through reduced class sizes, we aim to create a foundation for academic success and empower every student to reach their full potential.
 Increased Individualized Attention: With fewer students in the classroom, teachers can provide more individualized attention to each student.
 This allows for academic targeted support and intervention, particularly for unduplicated students who may require additional assistance to overcome academic challenges.
 Enhanced Engagement: Smaller class sizes create a more intimate learning environment where students feel more comfortable participating and engaging in classroom activities.
 Unduplicated students, who may struggle with academic or socio-emotional issues, can benefit from the increased opportunities for interaction and participation with the teacher.
 Improved Academic Performance: Research has shown that smaller class sizes are associated with improved academic outcomes, including higher test scores and graduation rates.
-Unduplicated students, who may face additional barriers to academic success, can benefit from the focused Attendance Rates
+Unduplicated students, who may face additional barriers to academic success, can benefit from the focused CAASPP & STAR Reading and Math (Metric 1.2) EL Reclassification Rate & LTEL % (Metric 1.3 a,b)